sologub/frump/frump.md

 ### Task 7 - Define task properties and specify the predefined ones
 ### Task 8 - Implement task properties parsing
 ### Task 9 - Implement multiline task properties

+### Task 10 - Add some usage scenarios
+Describe how adding and modifying tasks should be combined with git commits for a better history visualization later.